The Manager Training Most Needed

 Here are more examples.
 But what does your experience tell you?

 You’ll find some team members need to talk—they learn from hearing themselves talk.
 They learn on the fly as they talk.
-These team members are judged by others as aggressive, having too strong of a personality.
-They are judged as full of themselves.
+Team members are too quickly judged by others as aggressive, labeled as having too strong of a personality.
+They are ‘full of themselves.’

-Other team members may not have the right answer or they stumble—it may take them two or mare tries to get it right.
-They are knee-jerk labeled as incompetent.
+Other team members may not have the right words or they stumble.
+It may take them two or more tries to get it right.
+With a knee-jerk retort, labeled as incompetent.

 People too quickly judge, label and broadly accuse others of: not wanting to be part of the team, incompetent, arrogant, a “freeloader, visualize, “ he doesn’t want to be here.”

 I encourage you to look around.
-Witness this for yourself.
+Witness the manager training most needed for yourself.

 That’s what I experience as the most common pain point and difficulty working with teams.
 People ask for my help around employee/manager relations, team spirit, conflict, tension; intolerance of others and everyday personal leadership gaps for all positions.